kritinkarkare/kritinkarkare.me/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I bring bioinformatics to beginners.
-San Diego based science journalist.
-Thai+Indian American girl :) Likes Pokemon, Science communication and asking too many questions, not necessarily in that order.
+San Diego based, Thai-Indian American science journalist.
+Likes Pokemon, Science communication and asking too many questions, not necessarily in that order.

 interests:
-- bioinformatics
+- bioinformatics + computational neuroscience
--
+- not getting to the games or books on my videogame backlog
 - hot chocolate, capri sun, and Hi-C fruit punch

 education: